MugheesMehdi07/Volocopter/README.md

 # Full-Stack React-Flask Application

-This project is a full-stack web application with a React frontend and a Flask backend, containerized using Docker.
-It demonstrates a basic setup for developing and deploying a React application that communicates with a Flask API.
+This project is a demo test project for volocopter with a React frontend (Typescript) and a Flask backend, containerized using Docker.

 ## Project Structure